VIEWVIEWVIEW/sensible-typescript-starter-node/README.md

 ESLint is configured for Typescript in [Standard.js](https://standardjs.com/) semi style (semicolons) and a few [quality of life modifications](#codestyle).
 Standard.js is widely used at vercel, heroku, node, elastic, npm, nearform, fastify and more!

+# Get Started
+1. Generate new repository from this template: https://github.com/VIEWVIEWVIEW/sensible-typescript-starter-node/generate
+2. Clone repo to your local machine
+3. Run ``npm i`` and install the [ESLint Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for vscode

 # Writing Tests with Tap